Validity of the Background Subtraction Method for Black Hole Thermodynamics in Matter-Coupled Gravity Theories: The derivation of background subtraction method from Iyer--Wald formalism

 Combining these two results guarantees that thermodynamic quantities can be extracted directly from $I_E$.
 For instance, the mass is obtained as: $\frac{\partial I_E}{\partial \beta} = M - \beta \frac{\partial M}{\partial \beta} + \frac{\partial S_W}{\partial \beta} = M$ (the last two terms cancel due to Eq.\eqref{dmts}).
 Note that we implicitly identify \(S_W\) as the black hole entropy $S$, except for the specific scenario discussed in Sec.\ref{subsec3}.

-All of the above applies to both asymptotically AdS and asymptotically flat spacetimes.
-In the latter case, the boundary term $\int_{\partial\mathcal{M}}^{(\mathrm{Reg.})}\boldsymbol{B}_E$ provides the dominant contribution to $I_E$.
-However, for asymptotically AdS black holes in Einstein gravity and higher-derivative gravity theories, Ref.~\cite{Guo:2025ohn} shows that the boundary term always vanishes after subtraction, following a careful examination of the asymptotic behaviors of such terms.
+For asymptotically AdS black holes in Einstein gravity and higher-derivative gravity theories, Ref.~\cite{Guo:2025ohn} shows that the boundary term always vanishes after subtraction, following a careful examination of the asymptotic behaviors of such terms.
 This means that when using Eqs.~\eqref{sec2mass} and~\eqref{sec2eucl} to compute the mass and Euclidean action, one may safely ignore $\boldsymbol{B}_E$.
 We remark that this property holds for pure gravity in AdS spacetime.
 Once we go beyond this regime, such as in matter-coupled theories, we should carefully re-examine possible boundary contributions.